XPO, Inc.: North America

 XPO is the second largest provider of less-than-truckload services in North America.
 LTL is a freight model which involves shipping smaller quantities of goods for multiple customers at a time.
 In 2022, XPO's CEO stated that the company operates in 99% of U.S. zip codes.
 As of March 2022, XPO also produced new and re-manufactured trailers at a factory in Searcy, Arkansas.

-European Transportation Segment
+Europe

 XPO provides dedicated truckload, LTL, truck brokerage, managed transportation, last mile and freight forwarding in Europe.
 The company also manages multimodal solutions, such as road-rail and road-short sea combinations.
 1,000 new drivers were hired in the U.K. and Ireland in 2022.

 Controversy

 A 2018 article by The New York Times profiled the experiences of several employees working at a Memphis, Tennessee, warehouse operated by XPO.
 The warehouse had no windows or air conditioning, and sometimes temperatures there surpassed 100 F. The article described several cases of warehouse workers miscarrying, which were attributed to management's refusal to allow pregnant workers to avoid strenuous jobs.
 According to the article and XPO employees, a worker died of cardiac arrest on the warehouse floor in 2017 and employees said they were told by managers to continue working.
 A spokesperson for XPO called the allegations in the article "unsubstantiated, filled with inaccuracies", and claimed they were "fueled by the Teamsters".

 In October 2021, XPO agreed to pay $30 million to 784 drivers who said the company paid them less than minimum wage.